SolarFloss/Enhancement-Suite/README.md

 ## What it is
 This is a basic chrome extension that monitors word usage.
-It dynamically edits a graph showing tag words used and their frequency
+It dynamically updates a graph showing tagged words used and their frequency.
+In the example generic words were used to get the point accross, but in a real implementation of the project the words would be "bad" words

 ![alt tag](/images/pic.png)